Nomenclatures and classifications

 The Harmonized System (HS Nomenclature) published by the World Customs Organization (WCO) is an international system for describing and coding trade commodities.
 The HS Nomenclature is renewed every five years.
 HS is a classification, which is generally being used for reporting Customs statistics even outside the EU.
 The CN Nomenclature (8 digits), and the even more accurate Taric Nomenclature (10 digits) of the European Union, are based on the HS Nomenclature (6 digits, Harmonized Commodity Description and Coding System, World Customs Organisation).
 The CN Nomenclature is used both for commodity descriptions and for statistical reporting within the European Union.
 The Combined Nomenclature with about 10,000 commodity codes is used for statistical reporting both when it comes to internal and external trade.

 SITC is the classification of international trade issued by the United Nations (UN).
-CPA is the classification system of goods and services applied by the European Community.
-MIG is a classification specified by the European Community where various industries are aggregated according to the purposes of use of their products.
+CPA is the classification system of goods and services applied by the European Union.
+MIG is a classification specified by the European Union where various industries are aggregated according to the purposes of use of their products.
 NACE is the industrial classification of units dealing in economic activities.

 The Combined Nomenclature (CN) is the primary classification standard used by Finnish international trade statistics.
 All exported and imported merchandise is classified according to the CN both in the statistical declarations of the internal trade and the customs declarations of the external trade.
 Also the classification standards SITC and CPA are applied at statistics published on international trade.
 The conversion keys from CN to SITC and from CN to CPA are used.